iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 You can move in *three-dimensional space* by combining window and buffer movements.
 You can move to the top, right, bottom, or left window (X-Y navigations) with window navigations.
 Since each window contains buffers, you can move forward and backward (Z navigations) with buffer movements.

-## Using Buffers, Windows, and Tabs The Smart Way
+## Using Buffers, Windows, and Tabs the Smart Way

 You have learned what buffers, windows, and tabs are and how they work in Vim.
 Now that you understand them better, you can use them in your own workflow.